filipvanlaenen/eu_polls/methodology.md

 districts, is to take the last election result in every electoral district, and simply add the national change to each of them.
 This means that if the party scored 25 percent in a particular district, the new score used to calculate the number of seats in that district will be 25 + 2 = 27.
-If the party had voting share of only 15 percent, the new score would be 15 + 2 = 17 percent.
+If the party had a voting share of only 15 percent, the new score would be 15 + 2 = 17 percent.

 This model works fine for parties increasing their result, and parties with a